-As a private company, Embark had not been required to establish and maintain public company-quality internal control over financial reporting.
+As a private company prior to the Business Combination, we were not required to establish and maintain public company-quality internal control over financial reporting.
 If Embark fails to establish and maintain proper and effective internal control over financial reporting as a public company, its ability to produce accurate and timely financial statements could be impaired, investors may lose confidence in its financial reporting and the trading price of its shares may decline.